Florence for newbies

 I’d start out at Piazza del Duomo and take a snapshot of the red, white and green striped cathedral and the bronze ‘door to paradise’ in the octagonal Baptistery.
 The ten panels work as a picture Bible illustrating the stories of Cain and Abel, Noah, Abraham and Isaac, Moses, Salomon and the Queen of Sheba,etc.

-Walking south through Via dei Calzaiuoli there’s time to enjoy some window shopping before we reach the Orsanmichele, where very nice sculptures of patron saints are stuck in the façade.
+Walking south through Via dei Calzaiuoli there’s time to enjoy some window and souvenir shopping before we reach the Orsanmichele, where some very nice sculptures of patron saints are stuck in the façade.

 Go down Piazzale degli Uffizi to see where you have to queue for entrance to one of the most famous art museums in the World (unless you want to book tickets here).
 The alley ends on the banks of the Arno where there’s a great view of Ponte Vecchio, which is the next stop on the must-see tour.
 The shops on the old stone bridge originally belonged to butchers and tanners, but now the smelly businesses have moved out and left the bridge to jewellers and pedestrians.